HarmonQuest

 HarmonQuest is an American adult animated web series created by Dan Harmon and Spencer Crittenden.
 The show is part animated, part live action.
-Harmon and comedians Erin McGathy and Jeff Davis, along with game master Crittenden, play a fantasy roleplaying campaign in front of a live audience, while each episode features a special guest player.
+Harmon and comedians Erin McGathy and Jeff Davis, along with game master Spencer Crittenden, play a fantasy roleplaying campaign in front of a live audience, while each episode features a special guest player.

 It premiered on the subscription streaming service Seeso in July 2016.
 Due to uncertainty around Seeso's future, the show was transferred to VRV Select in June 2017, with its second season airing a few months later.
-In October 2018, VRV renewed HarmonQuest for a third season.
-The third season was released on August 18, 2019.
+In October 2018, VRV renewed HarmonQuest for a third and final season, which was released on August 18, 2019.